MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 ### multi method new ( Str :$build-id! )

-Create a Perl6 widget object using a **Gnome::Gtk3::Builder**.
+Create a Raku widget object using a **Gnome::Gtk3::Builder**.
 The builder object will provide its object (self) to **Gnome::GObject::Object** when the Builder is created.
 The Builder object is asked to search for id's defined in the GUI glade design.

     my Gnome::Gtk3::Builder $builder .= new(:filename<my-gui.glade>);
     my Gnome::Gtk3::Button $button .= new(:build-id<my-gui-button>);